Timeouts¶

 For the sake of simplicity, Hyx assumes that you are following AsyncIO best practices and not running CPU-intensive operations in the main thread.
 Otherwise, the timeout functionality may fire with a delay after the thread is unblocked.

 Distributed systems make things more complicated when it comes to timeouts.
-When you request a downstream service with a timeout, there is a possibility that the request will be queued for a while.
-Hence, the caller will give up waiting on the timeout and move on handling other requests.
+When you send a request to a downstream service with a timeout, there's a possibility that the request will be queued for a while.
+As a result, the caller may give up waiting and move on to handling other requests.

-But what will eventually happen with that queued request?
-If not failed on the load balancing level, it will simply be processed when the turn comes to it.
-That will be a waste of resources as the result of the request is not going to be used anyhow.
-That's a problem.
+But what eventually happens to that queued request?
+If it doesn't fail at the load balancing level, it will simply be processed when its turn comes.
+This wastes resources since the result won't be used anyway.

 A common solution is to let all microservices in the request chain know how much time they have to respond.
-If we exceed that limit, microservices can ignore the requests as they are already timed out.
-This is called a distributed timeout (a.k.a. deadlines, timeout budget).
+If that limit is exceeded, microservices can ignore requests that have already timed out.
+This is called a distributed timeout (a.k.a. deadlines or timeout budget).

 Info

-Hyx doesn't yet provide a way to easily add a distributed budget as it will require to integrate with the API framework of your choice.
+Hyx doesn't yet provide a way to easily add a distributed budget, as it would require integration with the API framework of your choice.
 We have some plans to support that.
 Let us know if this is useful for you.